-The ladder would not reach her, so we had to call in a Tree man named Normer to get her down.
+The ladder would not reach her, so we had to call in a Tree specialist named Normer who gets cats out of trees to climb up and bring her down.
 It was already dark when he arrived so this made for a more difficult night rescue operation.

 Normer could not reach her; she went even farther out on the limb, so we had to set up a humane trap in the tree, then come down and wait.